FIBA's 50 Greatest Players (1991)

 FIBA's 50 Greatest Players (1991), or 50 Greatest FIBA Players (1991), is the list of the 50 greatest players in the history of FIBA international basketball competition, as selected in 1991, by FIBA's official monthly magazine publication, FIBA Basket.

 History

 Background

-In June 1991, FIBA organised the Jubilee Game, between the European Select Team and the Balkan Select team in Piraeus, Greece, in order to commemorate the 100 year anniversary of the sport of basketball.
+In June 1991, FIBA organised the Jubilee Game, between the European Select Team and the Balkan Select team in Piraeus, Greece, to commemorate the 100-year anniversary of the sport of basketball.
 A few months earlier, the monthly magazine FIBA Basket, the Federation's official publication, was issued for first time.

 Process

 The list was created in honor of the 100th anniversary of the creation of the sport of basketball, by James Naismith.
 FIBA had a group of international basketball experts, composed mainly of international basketball coaches, vote for the 50 greatest players list.
 Each expert voter was tasked with picking 25 players.
 The voting was tallied as, 25 points for a 1st place vote, 24 points for a 2nd place vote, and so on.
 There were 51 players selected, as a result of a tie in the vote totals.
 Players from all over the world were considered to be eligible for the voting, including NBA players.

 Five European players that had played in the NBA up to that time made the list (Divac, Petrović, Marčiulionis, Volkov, and Martín).
 However, no U.S.A.
 NBA players made the list, because they were not competing in major FIBA-organized tournaments until the 1992 Summer Olympics.
 Nonetheless, 5 players with U.S.A. citizenship that played in leagues other than the NBA, did make the list (Brabender, Luyk, Galis, Cruz, and Morse).

 The voting results were published in the FIBA Basket monthly magazine, which was in circulation from 1991, until the end of the 20th century.